valeIT/valeIT.github.io/apps/web/markdownlove/index.md

 - [ ] Update Auth to always use middleware
 - [ ] Center pricing on mobile
 - [ ] Setup sentry for debug
+- [ ] Don't redirect to pricing after login if already subscribed

 ---